MostlyKIGuess/sugardocs/src/site/notes/src/contributing.md

 5. when the problem is in an issue or ticket, add "Fixes #1234";
 6. avoid mentioning GitHub or other pull-requests, as these are not kept in git;
 7. avoid mentioning any contest tasks or mentors; use pull-request comments instead; and
-8. use imperative mood, like "add foo", or "port to bar"; (if English is not your first language, see [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood), [[https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches#n133\|https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches#n133]] and [blog post by Dan Clarke](https://www.danclarke.com/git-tense)).
+8. use imperative mood, like "add foo", or "port to bar"; (if English is not your first language, see [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood), [git documentation](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches#n133) and [blog post by Dan Clarke](https://www.danclarke.com/git-tense)).

 Make one or more commits and push the branch to your repository;